 Many farmers spend time around loud machinery for prolonged periods of time.
-We recommended that farmers look after their hearing by investing in a good pair of earmuffs when working with loud machinery.
+We recommended that farmers look after their hearing by investing in a good pair of earmuffs when working with or around loud machinery.

-Did you know that drummers are exposed to volumes that can exceed 120dB?
+Did you know that drummers are exposed to volumes that can exceed 120 decibels?
 If you're a drummer, we strongly recommend investing in a quality pair of earplugs.
 Not only will this protect your hearing, but it will also allow you to enjoy the nuances of your musical sound in a much safer and more detailed way.